RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/braze.md

 | expired_promotional | The customer previously had access to an entitlement through a granted RevenueCat promotional subscription that has since expired. |
 | paused              | The customer has a paid subscription which has been paused and is set to resume at some future date.

-For customer's with multiple active subscriptions, this attribute will represent the status of only the subscription for which the most recent event occurred.
+For customers with multiple active subscriptions, this attribute will represent the status of only the subscription for which the most recent event occurred.
 Therefore, we recommend using `rc_active_entitlements` to understand whether your customers have multiple active subscriptions to be accounted for.